shaunlebron/how-we-made-a-game/README.md

 from Jan 2013 to Sep 2013.
 It will be released soon on App Store, and later on Google Play.

-I find the experience of developement to be at least as interesting as the resulting game itself.

 The game and tools were developed from scratch in __javascript__ for __HTML5 Canvas2D__.
 The code will be made free and open source some time after its release, a la _id software_.

 ### Articles

+I find the experience of developement to be as interesting as the resulting game itself.
+So here are some articles that I am currently working on.

 - [X] [Chapter 0 - DevOps](devops.md)
 - [ ] Chapter 1 - Core Code Structure